 3. Align personal values with opportunities for social impact, and practice ways to support their work as change agents.

 Participants will walk away inspired and informed, ready to craft a fearless and impactful life.
 This program was conceived by Teresa Kay-Aba Kennedy at the Young Global Leader Summit / World Economic Forum Event in Tanzania in May 2010, and debuted to a standing room-only audience at the 2011 Newark Peace Education Summit hosted by His Holiness the 14th Dalai Lama.
-As biographer for 100-year-old historical icon Tao Porchon-Lynch who marched with Gandhi, Kennedy has also shared this program around the world with Tao and will share insights from her mentor's experience.
+As biographer for historical icon and yoga master Tao Porchon-Lynch who marched with Gandhi, Kennedy has also shared this program around the world with Tao and will share insights from her mentor's experience.

 Mindfulness for Leaders